 Schwarzenegger as a Wrathful Deity?

 He clarifies wrathful practice with an amusing Western ‘Hell’s Angels’ example, and comparing peaceful meditations (the pinstripe-suited man) and wrathful practices (Schwarzenegger): “If we think of a gang of Hell’s Angels that has become totally wild and anarchic, how might their energy be brought under control?
 If a man dressed in a pinstriped suit with good intentions said to them, ‘Now look, you fellows, this just won’t do,’ we can imagine how predictably derisory their response would be.
-On the other hand, if they were addressed by a Schwarzenegger-like figure, who looked powerful and tough, dressed like a wild man, disheveled and scarred, carrying chains, knives and other weapons, the response would be different.
-They might develop respect or interest and be drawn into some kind of relationship, even to the point where, becoming their leader, he could change the direction of their behavior… and their aggression would be gradually channeled.”
+On the other hand, if they were addressed by a Schwarzenegger-like figure, who looked powerful and tough, dressed like a wild man, dishevelled and scarred, carrying chains, knives and other weapons, the response would be different.
+They might develop respect or interest and be drawn into some kind of relationship, even to the point where becoming their leader, he could change the direction of their behaviour… and their aggression would be gradually channelled.”

 Wrathful deities, like the fictional Schwarzenegger character, embody wrathful characteristics.
-They can appear in apparently demonic aspects, bristling with weapons, fanged, dripping blood, and surrounded by aureole’s of fire.
+They can appear in apparently demonic aspects, bristling with weapons, fanged, dripping blood, and surrounded by aureoles of fire.
 When a serious practitioner evokes them, their power to transform is forceful and certainly very tangible.

 The Embodiment of the Shadow

 The non-psychologist tantric practitioner understands these wrathful deities, in part, to be the very embodiment of the negative karmas or emotions they help us confront and control.
 These protector deities help us remove obstacles of our practice.
 For example, bull-headed Yamantaka, the “slayer of death”, is arguably the most ferocious of the wrathful deities and is considered a helpful practice for people with anger or hatred issues.
-At a higher level, Yamantaka—which means literally “slayer of death”—is a form is more terrifying than death itself, and by virtue of this he represents the very power of Enlightenment to defeat death.
+At a higher level, Yamantaka—which means literally “slayer of death”—is a form more terrifying than death itself, and by virtue of this, he represents the very power of Enlightenment to defeat death.

 Even Avalokitesvara, the peaceful and wonderful Buddha of Compassion, has his terrible form, Mahakala the great black one, as described by Vessantara: “With a world-shaking cry the figure, now blue black, starts to its feet… The giant figure pounds forward, wild hair streaming upward, tied around with snakes.
 The massive body, nearly naked, girt only in a tiger-skin, wears skulls—pretty, staring skulls—as jewels.
 Snake-enwreathed, fang-mouthed, three eyes glaring bloodshot from an awesome face, he marches onward bellowing challenge…”